'Sherlock' star Benedict Cumberbatch is now one of Hollywood's hottest properties.

 The film has further parallels with the first 'Trek' sequel.
 In nine minutes of preview footage shown to journalists, we saw Spock repeat a very famous line from 'Wrath'.
 The brainbox geneticist from that film, Dr. Carol Marcus, is also back and now being played by Alice Eve.

-We spoke to Cumberbatch and Eve, and they revealed quite a bit.
+We spoke to Cumberbatch and Eve, and they aren't spilling the beans, except in the most general terms, about the plot.
 He describes Harrison thus:

 "He is fed into the crew of the Enterprise and creates a lot of shadow play between Kirk and Spock.
 He is an awesome single-handed weapon of mass destruction but also a master mind-player and manipulator who plays with their roles and loyalties and understanding of what's right and wrong.
 As far as his own purpose, beyond the terrorist means, he has a noble cause, which will hopefully resonate with the audience."